zachary/awesome-ecommerce/README.md

 #### HTTPS
 * [free ssl](https://letsencrypt.org/) - Let’s Encrypt is a free, automated, and open Certificate Authority.
+* [online ssl apply](https://github.com/analogic/lemanager) - Simple containerized web application for managing, issuing certificates (and email alerting) from Let's Encrypt certificate authority.
+* [PHP ACME client](https://github.com/analogic/lescript) - Simplified PHP ACME client.
+* [certbot python](https://github.com/certbot/certbot) - Certbot is EFF's tool to obtain certs from Let's Encrypt and (optionally) auto-enable HTTPS on your server.
+It can also act as a client for any other CA that uses the ACME protocol.

 #### Package Security
 * [npm](https://github.com/nodesecurity/nsp) - for nodejs